arthurdayton116/blog-site/README.md

 React
 GitHub Actions CI/CD
 Terraform / Cloud / Workspaces / Remote State / Tagging
-Local development / Cloud development
+Local development w/ Docker / Cloud development Automated testing w/ Cypress
 Config management
 Cognitive load
-Authorization
+Authorization w/ Okta
 API protection

 TODO - terratest

-Concept is that it is possible for people to understand all of this stuff but very hard to keep it all in memory and not become overly reliant on experts
+- It is possible for people to understand all of this stuff but very hard to keep it all in memory and not become overly reliant on experts.

-Setting up x as a service and enabling teams and platform, etc. is necessary
+- This proves it can be done but also highlights the hard part that is the value you have to be able to deliver on

-Needs to be open and not black boxed but also usable without
+- Setting up x as a service and enabling teams and platform, etc. is necessary

-Exploring the mono-repo
+- Needs to be open and not black boxed but also usable without

-Enabling local development
+- Exploring the mono-repo

-This proves it can be done but also highlights the hard part that is the value you have to be able to deliver on
+- Enabling local development

-Configuring linters and code editors
+- Configuring linters and code editors

-Begining to think about where team boundries might be
+- Where are fracture plane and team boundries